CAO

 If you are referencing the written tour guide, you are choosing to create your own experience with the help of a guide.

-This is a helpful analogy to understand face to face vs online learning.
-Your navigation through the material is, like a tour vs guidebook, different but effective depending on what you need.
+This is a helpful analogy to understand face-to-face vs online learning.
+Your navigation through the material is, like a tour versus a guidebook, different but effective depending on what you need.

 Online courses are primarily asynchronous